TankaJahari/cyclistic.charliesun/README.md

 # Cyclistic Case Study

-## Business Task
+## Introduction:

-  In this case study, I am tasked with finding insights on how annual members and casual users use Cyclistic bikeshare.

-  I will use these findings to provide insights and recommendations to our stakeholders to achieve their goal of convert casual users into annual members through digital marketing.
+  In this case study, I am playing the role of a junior data analyst who is a member of the marketing analyst team for a fictional bike-share company in Chicago called Cyclistic.

+Cyclistic's finance analysts have found that annual members are much more profitable than casual users, and as a result, the director of marketing believes that maximizing the number of annual memberships is key to the future success of the company.

+My goal is to analyze and discover key insights as to how casual riders and annual members use Cyclistic differently.
+I will use these insights to provide marketing strategy recommendations that will help convert casual users into annual members.
+For these recommendations to be approved, they need to be supported with compelling data findings and visualizations.

 ## Data Sources, Cleaning, and Manipulation